paulhibbitts/demo-grav-skeleton-typhoon-blog-gitsync-link-site/pages/02.typography/default.md

 Details on the full capabilities of Tailwind.css can be found in the [Official Tailwind Documentation](https://tailwindcss.com/)
 [/notice]

+!
+Details on the full capabilities of Tailwind.css can be found in the [Official Tailwind Documentation](https://tailwindcss.com/)

 The [Typhoon theme](https://github.com/trilbymedia/grav-theme-typhoon) is a new theme for Grav built with [Tailwind.css](https://tailwindcss.com//) a lightweight, responsive and modern **utility-based** CSS framework.
 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

 ### Headings